OpenCHAMI/tutorial-2025/discovery.md

 In order for OpenCHAMI to be useful, the State Management Database (SMD) needs to be populated with node information.
 This can be done one of two ways: _static_ discovery via [the `ochami` CLI](https://github.com/OpenCHAMI/ochami) or _dynamic_ discovery via [the `magellan` CLI](https://github.com/OpenCHAMI/magellan).

 Static discovery is predictable and easily reproduceable, so we will use it in this tutorial.

+## Prerequisites

+Make sure you have the `ochami` CLI installed and configued and that your access token is set and not expired.
+Refer to the [OpenCHAMI Installation guide](OpenCHAMI_Installation) for details on [installing the `ochami` tool](OpenCHAMI_Installation.md#install-and-configure-openchami-client) and [generating an access token](OpenCHAMI_Installation#generating-authentication-token).

 ## Dynamic Discovery Overview